srnunez/guide-to-git-fork1/index.md

 4. Pull from your remote repository and handle any merge conflicts.
 5. Push your local repository data to the remote repository.

+---

 ### Terminology
 While working with Git, there are some important terms to remember:
-- Repository: A project folder that Git uses to track changes.
+- **Repository**: A project folder that Git uses to track changes.
 This contains your files and the history of your changes.
-    - Local repository: The version of your repository stored on your own computer.
+    - **Local repository**: The version of your repository stored on your own computer.
-    - Remote repository: A version of you repository stored on the internet (e.g. GitHub).
+    - **Remote repository**: A version of you repository stored on the internet (e.g. GitHub).
-- Sections: Each Git Project is split into three main sections.
+- **Sections**: Each Git Project is split into three main sections.
 These are different parts of the project.
-    - Working directory: Where your project files live on your computer.
+    - **Working directory**: Where your project files live on your computer.
 These are the files that you see and edit.
-    - Staging area (index): A holding area to prepare changes before commiting.
+    - **Staging area (index)**: A holding area to prepare changes before commiting.
 This tells Git which files you want to the changes of.
-    - .git directory (repository): A local, hidden folder where Git stores all of your commits and version history.
+    - **.git directory (repository)**: A local, hidden folder where Git stores all of your commits and version history.
 This is what makes your folder a Git repository.
 When cloning, this is what is copied.
-- States: The files in your project move through three different states.
+- **States**: The files in your project move through three different states.
-    - Modified: The file has been changed but not staged.
+    - **Modified**: The file has been changed but not staged.
 Git has not been told to track the changes for this file yet.
-    - Staged: The changed file has been marked to go into your next commit in its current version.
+    - **Staged**: The changed file has been marked to go into your next commit in its current version.
-    - Committed: The change has been saved in Git's history and is now part of the local repository.
+    - **Committed**: The change has been saved in Git's history and is now part of the local repository.